-HeyGen for Business AI video generation for teams | HeyGen
+HeyGen for Business AI Video Generation for Teams | HeyGen

 What kinds of videos can my team create?

 Teams can create any type of video, such as training, onboarding, product explainers, internal communications, marketing content, sales outreach, customer support tutorials, and more.
-You can generate, update, and localise videos in minutes using the best AI video generator for business.
+You can generate, update, and localize videos in minutes using the leading AI video generator for business.

 Start creating videos with AI